rychlym/dotnet-tools-outdated/README.md

 ## Overview

-It might be handy to find out whether newer versions of the (.NET Core/ .NET 5) global tools currently installed on your machine is available.
+It might be handy to find out whether newer versions of the (.NET Core/ .NET 6) global tools currently installed on your machine is available.
 However, the .NET command-line tools do not provide a built-in way for you to report on outdated NuGet packages of the global tools.

-**dotnet-tools-outdated** is a .NET Core / NET 5 global tool, that allows you to quickly report on any outdated global tools currently installed on your machine.
+**dotnet-tools-outdated** is a .NET Core (3.1) / NET 6 global tool, that allows you to quickly report on any outdated global tools currently installed on your machine.

 ## Installation

-Download and install the [.NET Core 2.1 SDK, .NET Core 3.1 SDK or .NET 5.0 SDK](https://www.microsoft.com/net/download) or newer.
+Download and install the [.NET Core 3.1 SDK or .NET 5.0 SDK](https://www.microsoft.com/net/download) or newer.
 Once installed, run the following command:

 ```bash
 dotnet tool install -g dotnet-tools-outdated